Myzelien/INFO/README.md

 #contributors channel and ask for write permissions on that GitHub project.

 ## 💬 Community
-Join the conversation around PrivateGPT on our:
+Join the conversation around Myzelien on our:
 - [Twitter (aka X)](https://twitter.com/PrivateGPT_AI)
 - [Discord](https://discord.gg/bK6mRVpErU)

 ## 📖 Citation
-If you use PrivateGPT in a paper, check out the [Citation file](CITATION.cff) for the correct citation.
+If you use Myzelien in a paper, check out the [Citation file](CITATION.cff) for the correct citation.
 You can also use the "Cite this repository" button in this repo to get the citation in different formats.

 Here are a couple of examples: